jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 Our team might also not work harmoniously (TW's strength) enough - people might prefer to work separately, or even argue with each other on different opinions in how to do things.
 This implies integrating the work from each person (or each pair, since we will be doing pair programming) might be a difficult task.

 #### Arose from high ratio of role
-This team might be inflexible for change (due to CW);
+This team might be inflexible for change (due to CW) - this is a really severe warning, as it violates the core of the Agile methodology.

 ---

 ### What mitigation was required to ensure the team worked well together?

----
+To combat the identified weaknesses, we regularly met up and discussed our progress since the last 2 days, as well as holding pair programming sessions together as a team in DEC10.
+This helped our team bond together to ensure we can work harmoniously.

+At times when we inevitably have conflicts, one of us would step down and listen to the others' opinion/idea, even if some of us are somewhat inflexible according to the Belbin roles.

 ---
 # Impact due to the pandemic